Compton Family Ice Arena

 - Intramural ice hockey and broomball

-- Youth, high school and adult ice hockey, sled hockey, curling, figure skating and public skating
+- Youth, high school school adult ice hockey, sled hockey, figure skating and public skating

 The Compton Family Ice Arena (CFIA) opened its doors to the public on Oct.
 18, 2011 and just three nights later (Oct.
 21), hosted its first Notre Dame hockey game with the Irish handing the Rensselaer Engineers a 5-2 loss in front of a capacity crowd of 5,022.